sublime-security/sublime-rules/README.md

 ### Sublime Platform
 _Coming soon_

-The [Sublime Platform](https://sublimesecurity.com/products/platform/) has built-in connectors for Office 365, G Suite, and IMAP, and a pretty Dashboard.
-The Community Edition is and always will be completely free and self-hostable.
+The [Sublime Platform](https://sublimesecurity.com/products/platform/) is free, self-hostable, has built-in connectors for Office 365, G Suite, and IMAP, and a pretty Dashboard.

 The example below can be used with the Platform to dynamically detect homoglyph attacks with frequent contacts:
 ```javascript